Overview

 This course, provides you with a clear way of thinking about these issues, supporting you to make better decisions.
 It trains professionals in IT and business to think about investment decisions, risk mitigation and insurance.
 It also provides boardroom-level executives with the training required under NIS2.

+Beyond the organizational level, this course explores cybersecurity market failures.
+Information asymmetry, adverse selection and externalities cause inefficient markets and mean that the costs and benefits of security risks are distributed unequally.
+Some organizations capture the benefits, while the consequences are suffered by others.
 How can these market failures be addressed?
 The last part of the course focuses on policy interventions.
 We explain when ex ante regulations are effective and when it is more efficient to rely on ex post liability.
 A lot of new regulation in the US, EU and Asia relies on certification.
 Does this actually work?
 We bring together insights into a response that is often overlooked: encouraging voluntary action by firms.
-These insights enable policymakers and decision makers to design better policies to improve the cybersecurity of our economy and the country at large.

 What You'll Learn